Science

 Advanced Projects in Robotics

-Advanced Projects in Robotics is acourse designed to take students on an immersive journey into the world of robotics and mechanical engineering.
-Building upon the foundational knowledge gained in the Robotics introductory course, this course is structured to provide students with a deeper understanding of robotics systems and integrate fundamental mechanical engineering concepts.
+Building upon the foundational knowledge gained in the Introduction to Programming and Robotics course, Advanced Projects in Robotics is structured to provide students with a deeper understanding of robotics systems and integrate fundamental mechanical engineering concepts.
 A key focus of this course is hands-on experience and the utilization of the CAD design software, OnShape, to bring theoretical concepts to life through digital and physical creations.
+Students will design and build competitive robots within the FIRST Technical Challenge (FTC) competition framework and contribute to the Nobles Robotics Team's ecosystem. ** Credits will be given as a Science course.**

 Electronics Design and Engineering